THE ULTIMATE FULL BODY WORKOUT GUIDE

 The push movement pattern is one that many of us are used to doing because we arguably use it the most in our daily lives.
 While we may have a forward-favoring habit of movement, that doesn’t mean we are necessarily “good” at it.

 You can do a lot of “pushing” movements in your day to day, but you must consciously focus on getting stronger in this area to see real change and improvements.
 That’s why the push movement pattern is key to include in your full body weightlifting workout.
 It benefits both upper-body strength and size.
-The primary target muscles in this movement are the chest, triceps, and shoulders.
+The primary target muscles in this movement are the upper body muscle groups in the chest, triceps, and shoulders.

 BARBELL BENCH PRESS